Open Conceptual Data Models

 - Support for embedding RDF into existing (X)HTML

-- Emerging tools for converting non-RDF data to RDF
+- Emerging tools for converting non-RDF data to RDF model data

 Astoria lacks scalability & scope of Semantic Web technologies